NiharNilatkar/ElevateLabs-internship-task8/README.md

 ## Deliverables
 - This README.md file
-- Screenshots from speed test, and Broswer
+- Screenshots from speed test, Wireshark captures and Broswer
-- Wireshark captures